 HIS451 War and Peace: The Modern Middle East: Advanced

 This course will examine the conflicts and politics of the Middle East in the 20th- and 21st-centuries.
-Our studies will include history and geography of the region, focusing on the breakup of the Ottoman Empire, the mandate system, and the lead-up to the UN partition of Israel and Palestine.
+Our studies will include the history and geography of the region, focusing on the breakup of the Ottoman Empire, the mandate system, and the lead-up to the UN partition of Israel and Palestine.
 Students will grapple with multiple perspectives in that complex conflict, as well as others, and examine peace negotiations.
 The ongoing conflict in Syria will also be studied, as well as other case studies based on student interest and current events.
 The course will prioritize analyzing the causes and effects of current challenges, understanding the perspectives of diverse stakeholders, and considering possible local and international solutions.
 US involvement in Middle East conflicts in recent decades, with an eye towards the US government’s strategy, may also be discussed.

 HIS462 Modern U.S. Political Ideologies and Issues: Advanced

 Why are conservatives such jerks?
 Why are liberals so clueless?
 We live in a culture that encourages us to demonize those who vote for the other political party.
 This class seeks to overcome that divide by discovering how kind, thoughtful people can come to drastically different conclusions about what is best for the country.
 After spending half of the semester seeking to uncover the core values of conservatives and liberals, the course turns to careful analyses of modern issues that divide the American electorate, such as immigration, health care, and inequality.
 The final project requires groups of students to research a modern issue of their choosing, find compelling arguments from the political left and right about how to solve that issue, and lead the class through a careful analysis of the arguments.